ronnie-rios/app-tracker/Readme.md

 - Ronnie Rios

 ## Questions
-Feel free to reach and contact me if there are any questions.
+Feel free to contact me if there are any questions.
 You can also create an issue on the repo as well.

 ## License
 This repo is licensed under the [MIT License](https://opensource.org/licenses/MIT).